Jump to:

 - You want a dedicated (and larger) space for maintenance, repairs, and/or secure storage.

-Wooden garages, like most garden rooms, are freestanding and often come as a building kit for easy home installation.
-This saves you the cost of major construction work, like altering your house.
-It also gives you the flexibility to put one wherever it fits in your outdoor space.
+Wooden garages, like most garden rooms, are freestanding and come as a kit you can put yourself at home.
+This cuts out the cost of major construction work, such as altering your house.
+It also gives you the freedom to set it up wherever it fits in your outdoor space.

 Take a look at the BillyOh Aston Wooden Garage, for instance.
 With a depth of 18’9”, it can fit an average-sized car or boat/canoe up to 16 feet in length.
 The generous lockable double doors (7’9” x 6’2”) at the front add to the convenience.

 It’s built with 44mm thick interlocking walls, metal brackets at the base, and an 11mm roof.
-This solid construction keeps whatever you park inside well protected from harsh winter weather and prying eyes.
+This solid build keeps whatever you park inside safe from rough winter and prying eyes.

 The Aston, as with most wooden garages, doesn’t come with flooring.
-This makes it easier to roll a boat trailer in and out smoothly, and the same goes for cars without a raised floor getting in the way.
-Do not, however, overlook the importance of a stable, level ground, as it’s still crucial for long-term stability.
+That makes it easy to roll a boat trailer or drive a car straight in.
+Do not, however, overlook the importance of a stable, level ground.
+That’s still crucial for long-term stability.

 If this sounds like what you need, then a wooden garage is a great choice.
 The bigger it is, the more vehicles you can park inside—as long as you’ve got the space for it.